nmstate/kubernetes-nmstate/docs/user-guide/102-configuration.md

 `NodeNetworkConfigurationEnactment` (Enactment).

 A Policy describes what is the desired network configuration on cluster nodes.
+It is created by users and applies cluster-wide.
+User needs to ensure that only one policy is in progress at a time.
+Creating a new policy before existing one finishes has undefined behaviour.
-It is created by used and applies cluster-wide.
-On the other hand, an Enactment is a read-only object that carries execution state of a Policy per each Node.
+An Enactment, on the other hand, is a read-only object that carries execution state of a Policy per each Node.

-Policies are applied on node via NetworkManager.
+Policies are applied on a node via NetworkManager.
 Thanks to this, the configuration is persistent on the node and survives reboots.

+:warning: Only one policy can be in progress at a time.

 ## Creating interfaces